 - What you think we have got wrong

-If the matter remains unresolved or you wish to escalate your complaint, please raise it with the Line Manager or Head of Department, whose details will have been provided to you in the Client Care Letter that was sent to you when we confirmed instructions to act on your behalf and will be provided again on request.
-If you are not satisfied with the outcome you may contact our complaints partner whose contact details are:
+If the matter remains unresolved or you wish to escalate your complaint, please raise it with the Head of Department, whose details will have been provided to you in the Client Care Letter that was sent to you when we confirmed instructions to act on your behalf and will be provided again on request.
+If you are not satisfied with the outcome the matter will be escalated to our complaints partner.

 What you can expect from us

-We will acknowledge all complaints within two working days and provide you with a copy of our complaints procedure.
+We will acknowledge all complaints in writing and within two working days.

-We will investigate the facts fully and write to you at the end of our investigation to tell you what we have done and what we propose to do to resolve your complaint.
+We will investigate the facts fully and will write to you at the end of our investigation to tell you what we have done, our conclusions, and what we propose to do to resolve your complaint.
 Where possible, we will aim to do this within 21 days of the date of our acknowledgement.
 Where this is not possible, we will let you know why that is and give you an indication of when we expect to be in a position to respond in detail.

 Call: 0300 555 0333 between 9am to 5pm.